Playoffs: Spain

 Previously a playoff system had been used in which the teams finishing 3rd and 4th from last in La Liga had played off against the teams finishing 3rd and 4th in the Segunda División.
 This system had been introduced in the 1980s but ended in 1998–99.

+In the women's game, since the 2022–23 season, the Primera Federación Femenina has playoffs between the 2nd to 5th-placed teams, as only the champions are automatically promoted to Liga F. As in the men's game, subsequent places are promoted or allowed to play off if reserve teams finish within the top five.